RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK11300-Module/Overview/README.md

 ## Product Description

 RAK11300 WisDuo LPWAN Module is based on the Raspberry Pi RP2040 chip and SX1262 RF transceiver.
-It provides an easy to use, small size, low-power solution for long range wireless data applications.
+It provides an easy-to-use, small-size, low-power solution for long-range wireless data applications.
 This module complies with Class A & C of LoRaWAN 1.0.2 specifications.
 It can easily connect to different LoRaWAN server platforms like TheThingsNetwork (TTN), Chirpstack, Helium, etc.

 ## Product Features